 Ecards lead to success for students

-As students return to school for the 2019-2020 school year, Elkhart Public Library is delivering them with one tool that will help them achieve academic success.
+As students begin the 2020-2021 school year, Elkhart Public Library is delivering them with one tool that will help them achieve academic success both virtually and at school.

 School librarians say that ecards allow them to stretch their budgets, get popular books into students’ hands and open students’ eyes to new research methods beyond Google.